tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/student_labs/afternoon_lab.md

 <br>

-* change the second square to black
+* change the second square to black using the jQuery `.css()` method on the element.

 ![](https://i.imgur.com/nVhgVnr.png)